Four Color Process Labels

 Spot Colors and 4 Color Process Labels

-Since normal CMYK inks are mixed during the printing process, minor differences in color can occur when printing at high volumes.
-Using spot colors, however, can avoid this entirely.
+Since normal CMYK inks mix during the printing process, minor differences in color occur when printing at high volumes.
+Using spot colors, however, avoids this entirely.

 Why ‘K’ for Black?

 As mentioned earlier, the ‘K’ in CMYK stands for ‘key.’
-A key printing plate is used to print the detail in the image.
-Without a key plate, the images typically lack any detail because the key color is used to provide lines and contrast.
-Since black is the most commonly used key plate color, the ‘K’ in CMYK has become synonymous with black.
+A key printing plate’s use is to print the detail in the image.
+Without a key plate, the images typically lack any detail because the key color’s use is to provide lines and contrast.
+Since black is the most commonly used key plate color, the ‘K’ in CMYK is synonymous with black.